-Hitchhike a ride – sitting and salivating, yes, but also virtual and via TV – through the galaxy with Stephen Hawking.
+Hitchhike a ride – sitting and salivating, yes, but also virtual and via TV – through the galaxy with Stephen Hawking!
 That is the infotainment promise for the free-to-air documentary Stephen Hawking’s Universe.

 The whole show is co-narrated by a regular narrator, let’s say.
-A guy who would be doing the voice over to advertise ice cream or cars, driven by an unnaturally attractive housewife babe.
+A guy who would be doing the voice over to advertise ice cream or cars, driven by unnaturally attractive housewife babes.
 This professional is ‘co’.
 The main narration is done by the one and only algorithm responsible for Stephen Hawking’s chatter.
 A guy who knows unnaturally attractive housewife babes only from advertisements for ice cream or cars.

 Is it an authentic approach?
 Sure.
 But it’s incomprehensible.
-The sultan of Oman could explain an entropy more clearly than the spastic of Cambridge.
+The Sultan of Oman could explain an entropy more clearly than the Spastic of Cambridge.

 Gravity slows time down.
-I used be able to wrap my head around this idea, but right now, I really can’t conjure up the fundamentals.
+I used to be able to wrap my head around this idea, but right now, I really can’t conjure up the fundamentals.
 No problem, Stephen is about to bail me out with an example.
 Here we go:

-Inside the almost-lightspeed train a little girl in a dress is running through the carriage towards mum.
-Hawking unfolds benevolently: “Time slows down, because the little girl would otherwise be running faster than light.”
+‘Inside the almost-lightspeed train a little girl in a dress is running through the carriage towards mum,’ Hawking unfolds benevolently, ‘Time slows down, because the little girl would otherwise be running faster than light.’
 We also get to see the scientific formula to fully unravel this brainfart: Train + Girl > Lightspeed ….
-“This–is-im-possible-I’m-sorry.”
+‘This–is-im-possible-I’m-sorry.’
 He says and smiles endearingly, or almost.
-And with that he cements this astrophysics farce for grain feeders and yoga fascists forever with his face.
+And with that he cements this astrophysics farce for grain enthusiasts and yoga fascists forever with his face.

 In the show’s last segment, Mr Hawking introduces me to a mad professor character.
 Another one?
 Yes.
 But this one wants to off himself via wormhole.
 Why?
 He can’t operate a handgun?
 Either way it’s irrelevant, because the stunty computer animation cancels itself out before Hawking’s Doppelgänger can throw himself into the singularity.